Fort Cady Project

 - Water pipelines, railroad spur and three access roads.

-The Company is currently permitted to commence construction.
-In order to commence production the Company requires one final substantive permit.
-The Company expects to receive this permit in Q1 CY2020.
+The Company is currently permitted for construction and has commenced initial construction activities in January 2020.
+In order to commence production, the Company requires one final substantive permit.
+The Company expects to receive this permit in Q3 CY2020.

 The project will employ in-situ solution mining.
 In-situ technology was developed commercially in the 1970’s and has been applied to the commercial production of uranium, copper, salt, potash and soda ash.
 The use of in-situ technology to mine boric acid from the underlying borate deposit on-site was developed on the Fort Cady property in the 1980’s.
 Searles Valley Minerals currently utilises the in-situ solution mining technique at its borates and soda ash mine approximately 140km northwest of the Project area.

 In simplified terms, the solution mining technique to be utilised at Fort Cady involves:

 - Pumping lithium-enriched brines and/or brackish water from approved water well sites to the processing plant site